mhausenblas/kruiser/README.md

 ## Prerequisites

+First, clone this repo with `git clone https://github.com/mhausenblas/kruiser.git && cd kruiser`.

+It's considered a good practice to create namespaces for related apps rather than dumping all into the `default` namespace.
-Below sections assume you've created a namespace `kruiser`, for example like so:
+And indeed, the usage instructions throughout assume you've created a namespace `kruiser`, for example, like so:

 ```bash
 $ kubectl create namespace kruiser